awsdocs/amazon-eventbridge-user-guide/doc_source/eb-event-patterns-content-based-filtering.md

 }
 ```

-The preceding event pattern also matches the following event because `c-count` isn't a leaf node\.
+The preceding event pattern does NOT match the following event because it doesn't have a `detail.state` field\.

 ```
 {
   "detail-type": [ "EC2 Instance State-change Notification" ],
   "resources": [ "arn:aws:ec2:us-east-1:123456789012:instance/i-02ebd4584a2ebd341" ],
   "detail": {
-    "state": [ "initializing", "running" ]
     "c-count" : {
        "c1" : 100
     }